Evolution of Nursing History Trends and Competencies

 - Nursing evolved from family and community caregiving into a regulated profession grounded in science and ethics.

-- Nineteenth-century reformers, especially Florence Nightingale, accelerated modern nursing through sanitation and outcomes-focused care.
+- Nineteenth-century reformers, especially Florence Nightingale, accelerated modern nursing through sanitation, outcomes tracking, and environmental care.

 - Current practice trends include workforce shortage, higher education expectations, and increasing technology use.